Alice Wang

-Early life and career
+Early life and education

-Alice Wang was born to parents Wang Kun-ho and Kao Li-chun.
+Wang was born to parents Wang Kun-ho and Kao Li-chun.
 Both her father Wang Kun-ho and younger brother Wang Po-yu have served on the Taipei City Council.

-Alice Wang graduated from Taipei Private Yan Ping High School and attended National Taiwan University, where she advocated for the democratization of Taiwan as a student activist.
-After earning a bachelor's degree in law, Wang continued her legal education at Cornell University in the United States.
+After graduating from Taipei Private Yan Ping High School, Wang attended law school at National Taiwan University, where she advocated for the democratization of Taiwan as a student activist.
+After earning a Bachelor of Laws (LL.B.), Wang continued her legal education at Cornell University in the United States and obtained a Master of Laws (LL.M.) from Cornell Law School.
 She worked as a lawyer and also taught at Tamkang University and National Open University.

 Political career

 She won a seat on the National Assembly in 1991, taking office the next year at the age of 28.
 She ran for the Legislative Yuan in 1995, winning reelection twice thereafter in 1998 and 2001.
 During her 2001 campaign, she expressed clear support for downsizing the legislature, but broke with the Democratic Progressive Party by criticizing the vote allocation scheme in place that year.
 In 2002, Wang pushed the DPP to nominate Yeh Chu-lan as its candidate for the Taipei mayoralty.
 Instead, Yeh remained head of the Hakka Affairs Council until 2004.

 As a legislator, Wang was noted for her speaking out on mental and public health issues, including tobacco consumption and drunk driving.
 In 2000, she helped draw attention to conditions at the Lungfatang psychiatric care center in Kaohsiung County.